-Private schools must offer no fewer than one hundred and eighty school days per year and no fewer than a total school-wide annual average of one thousand instructional hours for students in grades one through twelve, and at least four hundred and fifty hours for kindergarten students.
+Private schools must offer no fewer than 100 or 80 school days per year and no fewer than a total school-wide annual average of 1,000 instructional hours for students in grades one through twelve, and at least 450 hours for kindergarten students.

 12. If the private school’s address, contact information, or head of school changes?

 If the school’s address, contact information, or the head of school changes, the State Board of Education at email@example.com needs to be notified.
 The chair of the school’s governing body, the owner of the school, or the head of school should fill out a Private School Change of Information Form.
 (If the change happens close to the time the school re-applies for approval, the re-approval process may serve as the notification and the Private School Certificate of Compliance may replace the Private School Change of Information Form.)